The Ninth Workshop on Wireless Ad hoc and Sensor

 Melike Erol-Kantarci, University of Ottawa, Canada

-Vasileios Karyotis, National Technical University of Athens,
+Vasileios Karyotis, National Technical University of Athens, Greece

 Burak Kantarci, University of Ottawa, Canada